houby-studio/lazy-admin/scripts-definitions/README.md

 Type: REG_SZ
 Value: https://raw.githubusercontent.com/houby-studio/lazy-admin/master/scripts-definitions/master-definitions-example.json
 ```
-2. Launch Lazy Admin and log in.
+2. Launch Lazy Admin and log in
 3. Lazy Admin will automatically download master definitions file, which contains multiple scripts definitions URLs
-4. Lazy Admin will download definitions from each URL and lists them on main page, allowing you to choose and run any script from Lazy Admin.
+4. Lazy Admin will download definitions from each URL and lists them on main page, allowing you to choose and run any script from Lazy Admin

 ## Create custom definitions